TheTeaCat/COM2004-OCR-Assignment/README.md

 ## Performance

-Performance on the unseen test pages (not provided) and the provided test pages were as follows:
+Performance on the unseen test pages (not provided, used for marking) and the provided test pages were as follows:

 | Page   | % Correct (unseen) | % Correct (provided) |